Symmetry-Accelerated Classical Simulation of Clifford-Dominated Circuits: Applications

+Although this may appear small, the advantage of our method becomes increasingly significant as the number of qubits increases.
+For instance, for the $8$-qubit QFT circuit, our results enable the use of a (suboptimal) decomposition with a total one-norm squared of $125.25$.
+Contrastingly, decomposing each non-Clifford controlled-phase gate individually leads to a decomposition with a one-norm squared of $1264.6$, a value that is approximately $10$ times larger.
+Similarly, for the $16$-qubit QFT circuit, using the commonly used approximation where any controlled-phase with a rotation angle smaller than $2\pi / 2^{13}$ is ignored~\cite{Nam2020AQFT}, our results enable a decomposition with a one-norm squared of $9.2\times 10^{4}$.
+On the other hand, under the same approximation, the individual decomposition of each controlled-phase gate leads to a one-norm squared of $3.0\times 10^{7}$.
+Hence, our approach speeds up the simulation of such a circuit roughly 322 times.

-Based on the results from Refs.~\cite{Nam2020AQFT, Gheorghiu2022}, we expect such a circuit to be approximated by a Clifford+$T$ quantum circuits with 60 to 100 gates.
-This corresponds to an associated stabilizer extent between $1.3\times 10^4$ and $7.5\times 10^6$, hence our approach speeds up the simulation of the 5-qubit QFT subroutine by $1.1\times 10^3$ to $6.4\times 10^5$ times.
+Motivated by fault-tolerant computation, quantum circuits are often rewritten into the Clifford$+T$ gate set.
+We could thus compare the cost of classically simulating the QFT circuits natively using our technique, to that of simulating the equivalent Clifford$+T$ circuits.
+Based on the results from Refs.~\cite{Nam2020AQFT, Gheorghiu2022}, we expect the $5$-qubit QFT circuit to be approximated by a Clifford+$T$ quantum circuits with 60 to 100 $T$ gates.
+This corresponds to an associated stabilizer extent between $1.3\times 10^4$ and $7.5\times 10^6$; hence, our approach allows the direct classical simulation of the 5-qubit QFT circuit in Fig.~\ref{fig: QFT circuit} between $1.1\times 10^3$ and $6.4\times 10^5$ times faster than one can simulate the corresponding Clifford+$T$ quantum circuit.
+Analogously, Nam \emph{et al.}~\cite{Nam2020AQFT} report that their algorithm can synthesize the 8-qubit and 16-qubit QFT circuits, respectively, with 303 $T$ gates and 1162 $T$ gates.
+This leads to $\xi (T^{\otimes 303}) = 6.9\times 10^{20}$ and $\xi (T^{\otimes 1162}) = 8.1\times 10^{79}$, values that are, respectively, $5.4\times 10^{18}$ and $8.8\times 10^{74}$ times larger than the values of the one-norm squared of the decompositions obtained leveraging our strong symmetry result.

-The advantages of our method become larger as the number of qubits increases.
-For instance, Nam \emph{et al.}~\cite{Nam2020AQFT} report that their algorithm can synthesize an 8-qubit QFT with 303 $T$ gates.
-The corresponding stabilizer extent is $\xi (T^{\otimes 303}) = 6.9\times 10^{20}$.
-Contrastingly, we can use our (suboptimal) decompositions reported in Fig.~\ref{fig: QFT submultiplicativity} to estimate the corresponding stabilizer extent of the same circuit.
-The result is a stabilizer extent of 126.25, a result $5.4\times 10^{18}$ times smaller.
-So while the sum-over-Clifford simulator could not be used in the synthesized circuits, using our decompositions, it could simulate the 8-qubit QFT subroutine with relative ease.

-Similarly, for the 16-qubit QFT circuit, Ref.~\cite{Nam2020AQFT} reports an Clifford+$T$ quantum circuit with 1162 $T$ gates, which has a corresponding stabilizer extent $\xi (T^{\otimes 1162}) = 8.1\times 10^{79}$.
-Assuming a similar approximation as therein and ignoring any controlled-phase gates with angles smaller than $2\pi /2^{13}$, the data used to build Fig.~\ref{fig: QFT submultiplicativity} leads to a stabilizer extent of $9.2\times 10^{4}$, which is $8.8\times 10^{74}$ times smaller than $\xi (T^{\otimes 1162})$.